ntreeinc/apex-source-control/README.md

 Can only be run if your config file is set up with proper database login info (see <a href="#config-file-examples">Config file examples</a>).

 Note: As of right now the app-id will not automatically be written to your config file (TODO) so you must manually input the number the program gives you.
-This script also needs your database login info (in order to check availible app-ids) so your config file must be set up before it can be run.

 ###Workflow & Project Sanitation
 * Ignore config files in version control (.gitignore for git) since you'll likely not want to share login info in version control